Have questions about your bill, stormwater fees, sewer back-ups, and other utility-related issues?

 Sewer bills are based on water consumption.
 If you have a well for water but you have sanitary sewer service from Fort Wayne City Utilities, you will be charged a flat rate for your monthly sewer bill.
-Flat rates for sewer are $50.27 per month for City Utilities sewer cusotmers inside the City and $62.84 if you live outside the City limits.
+See City Utilities' Rates and Charges

 7. Why do you charge me for sewer when I water my lawn?

 The sewer bill is based on water consumption that has flowed through the meter.
 There is no way we can distinguish between water that has been used for domestic use and water that has been used for watering the customer's lawn.
 Therefore, no adjustments for watering the customer lawn shall be given.
 We suggest that a separate water only system such as a sprinkling system is installed.

 8. My neighbor's bill is not as high as mine.

 Not every household uses the same amount of water.
 On the average, each person uses 3 units per month.
 So a small family may use between 3 and 6 units of water each month while a large family will use more.